Skip to Content

 The Everglades is one of our favourite things to do in Florida.
 We have been several times and will probably go several times in the future.

-Like all National Parks in the United States, there is an abundance of things to do in the Everglades.
+Like all National Parks in the United States, there is an abundance of things to do in the Everglades including great hikes!

-If you want to make a one day trip we would suggest taking an airboat tour, visiting Shark Valley where you can bike the Everglades and the Anhinga Trail where you have the best chance of seeing an Alligator on foot.
+If you want to make a one day trip we would suggest taking an airboat tour, visiting Shark Valley where you can bike the Everglades and the Anhinga Trail where you have the best chance of seeing an Alligator in the wild on foot.

 We were very lucky and even saw some baby alligators at the time we visited.